-For a MRF which has long loops, that is a large number of variables are required to go through before returning to the original variable, then the numerical influence of the loop is small.
+For a MRF which has a loop, computationally this means that a perturbation in a variable on the loop eventually reverberates to the same variable.
+However, if there are a large number of variables in the loop, and the individual neighbouring links are not all extremely strong, the numerical effect of the loop is small in the sense that influence of the variable on itself is negligible.
 In such cases one would expect the loopy BP approximation to be accurate.
-An area of particular success for Loopy Belief Propagation inference is in error correction based on low density parity check codes, which are designed to have this long-loop property[176].
+An area of particular success for Loopy Belief Propagation inference is in error correction based on low density parity check codes, which are designed to have this long-loop property[180].
 In many examples of practical interest (for example an MRF with nearest neighbour interactions on a lattice), however, loops can be very short.
 In such cases a naive implementation of Loopy BP will fail.
-A natural extension is to cluster variables to alleviate some of the issues arising from strong local dependencies; this technique is called the Kikuchi or Cluster Variation method [147].
-More elaborate ways of clustering variables can be considered using region graphs [284].
+A natural extension is to cluster variables to alleviate some of the issues arising from strong local dependencies; this technique is called the Kikuchi or Cluster Variation method[151].
+More elaborate ways of clustering variables can be considered using region graphs[289].